 8.1.5.
 At all Conventions, a quorum shall be forty percent (40%) of all Members registered as attending the Convention.

 8.2.1.
-The Board of Directors shall conduct Meetings no less than monthly in a public location at a time and place announced no later than fourteen (14) days in advance.
+The Board of Directors shall conduct Meetings no less than monthly in a location open to the public at a time and place announced no later than fourteen (14) days in advance.
 Meetings shall be open to all Members.
 More frequent Meetings may be scheduled, so long as they are broadly announced no later than fourteen (14) days in advance to the Members.

 8.2.2.
 Special Meetings may be called at any time by the Chair, or by a two-thirds (2/3) vote of the sitting Board of Directors.
 Special meetings shall be announced no later than seven (7) days in advance.

 8.2.3.
 Notice of each Meeting shall include the exact time and place of the Meeting, and in the case of a Special Meeting, its purposes.

 8.2.4.
 At all Meetings, a quorum shall be a majority of the sitting Board of Directors.
 Attending ex officio board members may be counted in determining that a quorum is present.

 Article IX.
 Candidates and Initiatives